Logo Voyage

 Understand

-Monument to the English landing at Holetown
+Monument to the English landing

-Holetown is where the British first landed in 1625, the hole being the haven and freshwater creek; it was first called "Jamestown" for King James I and VI.
+Holetown is where the British first landed in 1625, the hole being the haven and freshwater creek; it was first called "Jamestown" for King James I / VI.
 More settlers arrived in 1627, plantations and transatlantic trade were established, and the area grew up to be the first capital of the colony.
 Then the Earl of Carlisle founded a new settlement with a better natural harbour to the south which overtook it, and is nowadays Bridgetown.
 The west coast ports however stayed in business, trading especially with Bristol.

 20th century commercial aviation brought first the rich then a mass market to take holidays on Barbados, and a hotel strip burgeoned along the west coast.
 One famous resident was Claudette Colbert (Émilie Claudette Chauchoin 1903-1996), star of many 1930s Hollywood film romances and comedies.
 She bought a house in Speightstown in the 1960s and lived the rest of her life between there and Manhattan.